denis-stepanov/advent/README.md

 # systemctl start postgresql
 ```

 One more word on services.
 Recent Fedoras bring up a particularly agressive OOMD (out-of-memory killer daemon).
 Despite the name, memory is not its only concern.
 It regularly tries shooting to death my busy Firefox in the midst of a morning coffee sip.
 Because AdVent is a CPU-intensive application, OOMD will try taking its life too.
 If you observe AdVent silently exiting after some time, you know the reason.
-Probably, there is a way to make an exception, but in absence of a better solution, I just disarm:
+Probably, there is a way to make an exception, but because I do not like it anyway, I just disarm:

 ```
 # systemctl stop systemd-oomd